Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Watching the WHO have to remind the CDC presenters of that during their once-a-year presentation was definitely a more memorable moment than it should have been.

-Here’s the details of the deal down under:
+Here are the details of the deal down under:

 This means Australia has 3 million doses available at no additional cost, and they have organized potential delivery through the end of 2029.